DavidHGillen/Satisfactory_IconCapture/README.md

 ## How To Use:
 1. Open the editor and go to the `Satisfactory Icon Capture Content` folder.
-2. We'll need a scene to perform the capture, there's two ways.
+2. We'll need a level to perform the capture, there's two ways.
   * Duplicate `IconCapture_Environment` to another folder in your project (preferred).
   * Or: Add `IconCapture_Functionality` to your existing level (advanced).
 3. Open the editor widget `IconCapture_UserInterfaceWidget`.
 4. Assign an instance of `IconCapture_Functionality` to the widget at the top.
-5. Place something into the scene and hit `Run Capture`.
+5. Place something into the level and hit `Run Capture`.
 6. Check the listed output folder for the expected files.

 There's several configuration options and a batch rendering mode which are covered in more detail below.
 The assets used for capturing are flagged as editor only and can be safely included and saved into your mod folder without affecting your released content.

+**IMPORTANT:** All information, especially batch information, is saved into the actor on the level.
+Failing to save your level will not save your capture configuration.
+Camera data can be saved to assets as well, but you should save your level often.

 ## Camera Settings:
 Listed are several properties of the capture camera to provide easy access.
-It's recommended to use the UI to prevent any changes to the scene elements getting accidentally overwritten.
+It's recommended to use the UI to prevent any changes to the level elements getting accidentally overwritten.

 * **Distance:** How far back from the object the camera should be.
 * **FOV:** What Field of View should be used, keep in mind this is often best smaller than a player's FOV.
 * **Rotation:** What orientation the camera should face.
 * **Offset:** How far to pan the camera away from the origin of the capture.
 * **[Snap To View]:** Read the editor camera's position and apply it.
 Framing may differ due to the editor windows's FOV.
-* **[Auto Focus]:** (unimplemented)Attempt to find the bounds of the object in scene and frame it.
+* **[Auto Focus]:** (unimplemented)Attempt to find the bounds of the object in level and frame it.
 * **[Reset]:** Revert the camera to the plugin default values.

 ### Camera Data Assets